LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q3.1 : **Separation of test datasets**
+Q3.1 (basic) : **Separation of test datasets**
 In data science projects and when developing test datasets, it is of utmost importance to ensure non-contamination by training data.
 Your organisation:

 R3.1 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

-- [ ] 3.1.a Operates informally on this subject and relies on the competence and responsibility of the collaborators involved
+- [ ] 3.1.a (basic) Operates informally on this subject and relies on the competence and responsibility of the collaborators involved
-- [ ] 3.1.b Has a documented and systematically implemented approach to isolating test datasets
+- [ ] 3.1.b (basic) Has a documented and systematically implemented approach to isolating test datasets
 - [ ] 3.1.c Uses a tool for versioning and tracing the training and test datasets used, thus enabling the non-contamination of test data to be checked or audited at a later stage
 - [ ] 3.1.d Systematically plans two or more sets of test data to increase resilience